projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       clr-a632ec84744d4e02974fe1891130002e login:

 #.
-Login as root (and specify the new password).
-You can verify you're
-   running in the UOS by checking the kernel release version or seeing if acrn devices are visible:
+Log in as root.
+Specify the new password.
+Verify that you are running in the UOS by checking the kernel release version or seeing if acrn devices are visible:

    .. code-block:: console